sulu/sulu-docs/upgrades/upgrade-1.6-2.0.rst

     ALTER TABLE me_file_version_meta CHANGE title title VARCHAR(191) NOT NULL;
     ALTER TABLE me_file_versions CHANGE name name VARCHAR(191) NOT NULL;

-If you are using jackalope with doctrine-dbal instead of jackrabbit you also have to execute the following queries:
+If you are using jackalope with doctrine-dbal instead of jackrabbit you also have to execute the following statements to update the jackalope tables:

 .. code-block:: sql